 In some states, you must have a certain number of employees before you are required to carry this type of insurance, but in Illinois, you must have workers' compensation if you employ at least one person, either full-time or part-time.

 This helps protect the people you employ from work-related injury and other unforeseen business arrangements.
-Business property insurance enables and empowers business owners to protect their people and their business without jeopardizing their long-term business plans to scale.
+Business property insurance empowers business owners to protect their people and their business without jeopardizing their long-term business plans to scale.

 Unlike getting a personal insurance policy with your insurance company, the Illinois business owners policy combines liability, property, and business income insurance into a single policy.
-This type of insurance protects a small business not just from property damage, but from a variety of issues that may arise, such as:
+This type of insurance protects a small business not just from property damage but from a variety of issues that may arise, such as:

 Knowing the different types of insurance and their coverages is important in getting the right policy for you if you want to cover your bases and get your business properly insured.
 Here are some of the most common types of insurance, how they work, and what they cover: